Ex ‘Teen Mom’ Jenelle Evans Rocks Daisy Dukes In Rare Family Pic & Bans Instagram Comments

 Disabling comments does still leave the option for fans to leave likes.
 Jenelle’s photo managed to rake in over 6,300 in just 45 minutes.
 As to what fans were thinking, that’s anyone’s guess, but it’s fair to assume that those leaving likes were digging the snap.

 Jenelle has been making major headlines.
-The star left the MTV franchise this year following a high-profile allegation that husband David had shot and killed the family dog Nugget.
+The star left the MTV franchise this year following a high-profile allegation that husband David had shot and killed the family dog, Nugget.
 Jenelle might be off screens, but she hasn’t stayed out of the news.
 New York Fashion Week marked the launch of Jenelle’s JE Cosmetics brand, although reviews have proven poor for the eyebrow kits, with the latest news appearing to suggest that Jenelle’s manufacturing brand has dropped her.
 With rumors that Jenelle had only sold 150 kits since the launch, the star herself clapped back, revealing how many she’s sold.

 The family vibes will never disappear for this star, though.
 Jenelle remains dedicated to her kids, although fans have dubbed her a bad mother.